georgepar/cookiecutter-pytorch-slp/README.md

 {{cookiecutter.project_description}}

-This template will help you scaffold a new project using [https://github.com/georgepar/slp](https://github.com/georgepar/slp), PyTorch and PyTorch Lightning.
+This template will help you scaffold a new machine learning project using [https://github.com/georgepar/slp](https://github.com/georgepar/slp), PyTorch and PyTorch Lightning.